ceribe/poke-versus/README.md

 ### 3.5.
 Reconnect (type = 4)

 Clients sends this message to server after website is reloaded so server will update connection.
-Player number is 0 for the player which started and 1 for the other one.

 | Byte | Content       |
 | ---- | ------------- |